Check out all the on-demand sessions from the Intelligent Security Summit here.

 Importance and benefits of data warehouses for enterprises

-- Historical data: A data warehouse can keep historical records, eliminating the need to keep hard copies of reports.
-Enterprise users can easily leverage this to assess changes over time to base present and future decisions.
+- Historical data: A data warehouse can keep historical records, which enables users to easily leverage this information to assess changes over time to make present and future decisions.

 - Protection from source system updates: As the data is consolidated in the warehouse, source system updates will not lead to loss of data or the knowledge it brings.
 The information would be untouched in the warehouse.

 - Better returns: The improved efficiency in terms of deriving insights and taking decisions also helps with better business outcomes in the long run.
-Organizations using a data warehouse can quickly identify trends to capitalize on business opportunities — such as overwhelming demand for a particular product at a particular store/region — and take necessary actions to improve supply, revenue and profits.
+Organizations using a data warehouse can quickly identify trends to capitalize on business opportunities — such as changes in product demand based on geographic location — and take necessary actions to improve supply, revenue and profits.
 Similarly, it can also help cut costs.

 - Security and regulatory compliance: A data warehouse can also help ensure security and regulatory compliance with strong levels of data encryption, such as AES256 and features for access control, user authentication and identity management.
 Early-stage companies find it hard to set up these layers for different application systems.